 Dorothy L. Sayers is an interesting case in that she zombie'd her own franchise with no help from publishers whatsoever (though they were undoubtably grateful that she did).
 She originally wrote Strong Poison, introducing the character of novelist Harriet Vane, because she was tired of Lord Peter Wimsey and wanted to get rid of him by marrying him off - at the time it was held that a detective-series hero could not be married without breaking the 'rules' of the genre.
 However, when Sayers finished drafting the novel she realized that in Harriet she had created a character with more integrity and interior reality than her series hero had, so she had to go back and write almost as many novels again featuring Lord Peter before he reached a point of psychological complexity and reality enough that she could feel comfortable letting Harriet marry him.
 She then wrote a novel about their honeymoon and had plans to continue the series further, but moved onto other projects and never completed the next manuscript.

-Rambo is also technically a zombie - literally.
-The author David Morrell's novel First Blood featured a former Vietnam veteran John Rambo - who is shot in the back of his head with a shotgun at the end of the novel.
+David Morrell's novel First Blood featured a former Vietnam veteran John Rambo, who is shot in the back of his head with a shotgun at the end of the novel.
 Rambo dies, period.
 Then they changed the ending in the Stallone movie and Rambo survived.
 David Morrell then went on and wrote the second and third Rambo novels that were based on the movies.
 He even stated in the beginning of his second Rambo novel that in his original book Rambo died, but the new book is based on a movie and now Rambo lives.
 A sort of disappointing moment to the author to write novelizations based on a movies based on his own original book.